UM-ARM-Lab/cdcpd/README.md

 Note: there isn't much special about the `test_cdcpd.sh` bash script, it simply starts a roscore and executes the `catkin test cdcpd` command with some added flags for simplifying things.

+## Usage

+To configure CDCPD for tracking rope versus cloth, several rosparams must be set (recommended to be in your launch file).

+### Rope Tracking

+ROS params and descriptions:
+- "deformable_object_type"
+  - The type of the deformable object being tracked.
+In this case, a rope.
+  - Type: string
+  - Value: "rope"
+- "num_points"
+  - The number of points the tracked rope will have.
+  - Type: int
+- "max_rope_length"
+  - The maximum length of the rope in meters.
+  - Type: float

+### Cloth Tracking

+ROS params and descriptions:
+- "deformable_object_type"
+  - The type of the deformable object being tracked.
+In this case, a cloth.
+  - Type: string
+  - Value: "cloth"
+- "length_initial_cloth"
+  - The initial length of the cloth in meters.
+  - Type: float
+- "width_initial_cloth"
+  - The initial width of the cloth in meters.
+  - Type: float
+- "grid_size_initial_guess_cloth"
+  - The size (in meters) of one square of the cloth template grid.
+Note!
+This is only providing an initial guess for the cloth template grid size.
+The actual grid size will be adjusted based on how well the grid size guess divides the supplied initial length and width.
+  - Type: float

 ## Demos

 ### Virtual Demos